sajeev505/sql_agent/instructions.md

 - Verify your MySQL credentials in `.env`
 - Ensure MySQL service is started

-### OpenAI API Errors
+### Gemini API Errors
-- Check that your API key is valid and has available credits
+- Check that your API key is valid
 - Ensure the key is correctly pasted without extra spaces
+- Verify you have access to the Gemini API

 ### Import Errors
 - Run `pip install -r requirements.txt` again